Bronya-Rand/reimagined-couscous/infos/COMMISSIONS.md

 #### Genshin/Honkai: Star Rail Commission

-> This commission only applies to _playable_ characters of HoYoverse's Genshin Impact and Honkai: Star Rail with accurate portayal, not NPCs, bosses, or custom portrayals of the character (say Maid Herta).
-For NPCs, bosses, or custom portrayals of the Genshin/H:SR cast or Honkai Impact 3rd bot commissions, see _Franchise Character (English)._
+> This commission only applies to **playable** characters of HoYoverse's Genshin Impact and Honkai: Star Rail with **accurate** portayal, not NPCs, bosses, or custom portrayals of the character (say Maid Herta).
+For NPCs, bosses, or custom portrayals of the Genshin/H:SR cast or Honkai Impact 3rd bot commissions, see <u>Franchise Character (English).</u>

 | Price: $30 |

-Normally I focus on publishing Genshin Impact and Honkai: Star Rail bots when a update comes out (HSR 2.1/Genshin 4.6), but if there is a character I've missed, one that I have not done or even one character you want to see sooner, you can propose to pay to have them done.
+Normally I focus on publishing Genshin Impact and Honkai: Star Rail bots when a update comes out, but if there is a character I've missed, one that I have not done or even one character you want to see sooner, you can propose to pay to have them done.
 Be mindful that such a commission can be published later onto this site for others to use.
 Also, bots in this category must remain official to their lore and be a general encounter, not something different.

 #### Franchise Character (English)